Contact Information & Staff

 Leah Murray, B.S., Botanist

 Expertise: Native Seed Collection and Storage.
 Leah has worked as a botanist and seed collector for Seeds of Success, Project Baseline, and the Conservation and Lang Management Program through Chicago Botanic Gardens.
 She is working to create and seed bank and herbaria of the flora of the San Marcos River.
 Her research efforts include developing a management protocol for Texas Wild Rice, as well as working with other federally listed species in the Central Texas Region.

 Expertise: Marine and freshwater biology and aquaculture systems.
-Justin has experience in the husbandry of aquatic salamanders and fish, the construction and maintenance of aquaculture systems and research focusing on the environmental factors that affect aquatic animal physiology.
-Justin's current research focuses on the effects of temperature changes and exposure to common aquatic toxins (e.g. nitrite, ammonia and PAH's) in stenothermal plethodontid salamanders.
+Justin has experience in the husbandry of fish and aquatic salamanders, the construction and maintenance of aquaculture systems and research focusing on environmental factors that affect aquatic animal physiology.
+He is currently working on captive breeding techniques for several federally listed spring and cave invertebrates found throughout Texas.